AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/in-call_quality_android.md

 ![](https://web-cdn.agora.io/docs-files/1565945275984)

-The `onRemoteAudioStats` callback reports the audio statistics of each remote user/host in the current call.
-You can see the quality of the audio stream sent by each remote user/host (see [quality rating table](#rate), the number of channels (mono or dual), and the following parameters.
+The `onRemoteAudioStats` callback reports the audio statistics of each remote user in the `COMMUNICATION` profile or remote host in the `LIVE_BROADCASTING` profile in the current call.
+You can see the quality of the audio stream sent by each remote user in the `COMMUNICATION` profile or remote host in the `LIVE_BROADCASTING` profile (see [quality rating table](#rate)), the number of channels (mono or dual), and the following parameters.

 | Parameter               | Description                                                  | Comment                                                      |
 | :---------------------- | :----------------------------------------------------------- | :----------------------------------------------------------- |